ibm-cloud-docs/text-to-speech/faq-usage.md

 -   A word in a custom entry can contain a maximum of 49 characters.
 -   A translation in a custom entry can contain a maximum of 499 characters.
 -   A custom model can include a maximum of 20,000 custom entries.
--   A custom model can include a maximum of 1000 custom prompts.

 For more information, see [Rules for creating custom entries](/docs/text-to-speech?topic=text-to-speech-rules).